By the end of this section, you will be able to:

 Once in California, gathered in camps with names like Drunkard’s Bar, Angel’s Camp, Gouge Eye, and Whiskeytown, the “forty-niners” did not find wealth so easy to come by as they had first imagined.
 Although some were able to find gold by panning for it or shoveling soil from river bottoms into sieve-like contraptions called rockers, most did not.
 The placer gold, the gold that had been washed down the mountains into streams and rivers, was quickly exhausted, and what remained was deep below ground.
 Independent miners were supplanted by companies that could afford not only to purchase hydraulic mining technology but also to hire laborers to work the hills.
 The frustration of many a miner was expressed in the words of Sullivan Osborne.
 In 1857, Osborne wrote that he had arrived in California “full of high hopes and bright anticipations of the future” only to find his dreams “have long since perished.”
 Although $550 million worth of gold was found in California between 1849 and 1850, very little of it went to individuals.

 Observers in the gold fields also reported abuse of Native Americans by miners.
-Some miners forced Native Americans to work their claims for them; others drove them off their lands, stole from them, and even murdered them.
+Some miners forced Native Americans to work their claims for them; others drove them off their lands, stole from them, and even murdered them as part of a systemic campaign of extermination.
+Some scholars view the resulting loss of Native American life as a clear example of genocide in the United States.
 Foreigners were generally disliked, especially those from South America.
 The most despised, however, were the thousands of Chinese migrants.
 Eager to earn money to send to their families in Hong Kong and southern China, they quickly earned a reputation as frugal men and hard workers who routinely took over diggings others had abandoned as worthless and worked them until every scrap of gold had been found.
 Many American miners, often spendthrifts, resented their presence and discriminated against them, believing the Chinese, who represented about 8 percent of the nearly 300,000 who arrived, were depriving them of the opportunity to make a living.